Responding to External Requests for Information

 Employee personnel information generally cannot be released to the public without the consent of the employee.
 Offices and employees receiving a request for personnel information must contact the Human Resources Office, which will coordinate all such requests.
 See JMU Policy 1316 for more information on the release of information from employee records and Policy 1320 for information on giving reference information.

 The university will not release information on matters under litigation.
 Under this policy, the university will not release information about the university, its officers, faculty members, employees, or members of the Board of Visitors who are defendants within their official university capacity without the approval of the Office of the Virginia Attorney General or other legal representative designated by that office.
-Responses to requests for such information will be coordinated through the University Counsel and the Director of Public Affairs.
+Responses to requests for such information will be coordinated through the University Counsel and the The Office of University Communications.

 Should there be any doubt regarding the propriety of releasing information pursuant to a request pertaining to university statistical data, it should be referred to the Office of Institutional Research.
-For questions concerning the propriety of releasing any other information, offices and employees should contact the Director of Public Affairs for guidance.
+For questions concerning the propriety of releasing any other information, offices and employees should contact the Senior Director of Communications for guidance.

-The Office of Public Affairs holds primary responsibility for responding to external requests for university information of a general nature.
+The Office of University Communications holds primary responsibility for responding to external requests for university information of a general nature.
 It is also responsible for coordinating fulfillment of and advising respondents to external requests for university information using the following guidelines:

 The Office of Institutional Research is responsible for coordinating the university's response to questionnaires, survey forms, and other data requests, including reviewing completed responses to data requests for accuracy, appropriateness, and to ensure consistency with the official position of the university, determining whether the information is appropriate to release, and either transmitting the response or advising the recipient of the request on the appropriate response.
-Such requests that have a broad public interest may be prepared and released by the Office of Public Affairs.
+Such requests that have a broad public interest may be prepared and released by The Office of University Communications.

 The Registrar's Office is responsible for coordinating the university's response to requests for student educational records, including reviewing the information to determine if it meets the definition of an educational record, notifying the affected students of such requests, reviewing any permission given by a student to release such information, and either transmitting the response or advising the recipient of the request on the appropriate response.